 it is important that the message box on the profile is checked regularly.
-Where profile or group may receive friend/membership requests from individuals not already known to the worker - the profiles of the individuals making the requeshould be checked before they are accepted.
-Groups or profiles should include a clear message stating who the profile owner is, their affiliation, how to confirm their identity, and who to contact in the case of any concerns about their conduct.
-Contact with young people through SNS should be recorded alongside any of communication and work with young people.
+Where a profile or group may receive friend/membership requests from individuals not already known to the worker - the profiles of the individuals making the request should be checked before they are accepted.
+Groups or profiles should include a clear message stating who the profile owner is, their affiliation, how to confirm their identity, and who to contact in the case of any concerns about their conduct. (d) What recording of contact should take place?
+Contact with young people through SNS should be recorded alongside any oth communication and work with young people.
 A process for recording contact a communication may be based on a detached youth work policy.
-Services should decide how to record and report 'contact time' with young people that occurs through SNS.
+Services should decide how to record and report 'contact time' with young people that occurs through SNS. (e) What guidelines should exist for workers and young people about conduct in online SNS spaces?
 Our consultation with young people suggested the following (non exhaustive) list of guidelines should be explored: • Youth workers should make sure young people are aware that adding them as a friend will make hidden information from the young person's profile visible to the worker. • If a youth worker is concerned about the content of a young persons profile (e.g. unsuitable profile picture) they should send them a polite private message. • Workers should actively check any discussions they host, and should make sure these online spaces are kept free of bullying.
-Services should consider consulting young people on a local code of conduct for particular uses of SNS and posting this on their official websites.
+Services should consider consulting young people on a local code of conduct for particular uses of SNS and posting this on their official websites. (f) How should workers deal with concerns about young people's safety or conduct?
 Youth workers should know how to record and report any concerns about young people's safety to their line managers, or, where relevant, how to escalate any child protection concerns to the relevant authorities.
 Relevant codes of conduct, negotiated with young people should be used to set the youth worker response to concerns about young peoples conduct in online SNS and community spaces.